singnet/das/docs/ci-cd-process.md

    - Integration tests can also be triggered manually outside of the PR process.

 4. **Merge into `master`**
-   - After PR approval, the code is merged into the `master` branch, triggering the build and deployment processes.
+   - After PR approval, the code is merged into the `master` branch, but the deployment process is not triggered automatically; it needs to be triggered manually.

 ### Build and Docker Image Publishing Process